johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 ## Configure Global Exclusions for better performance

 Configure Microsoft Defender for Endpoint on Linux with exclusions for the processes or disk locations that contribute to the performance issues.
 For more information, see [Configure and validate exclusions for Microsoft Defender for Endpoint on Linux](linux-exclusions.md).
 IF you still have performance issues, contact support for further instructions and mitigation.

-### Rate Limiter

-The XMDEClientAnalyzer support tool contains syntax that can be used to limit the number of events being reported by the auditD plugin.
-This option will set the rate limit globally for AuditD causing a drop in all the audit events.

-> [!NOTE]
-> This functionality should be carefully used as limits the number of events being reported by the auditd subsystem as a whole.
-This  the number of events for other subscribers as well.

-The ratelimit option can be used to enable/disable this rate limit.

-Enable: `./mde_support_tool.sh ratelimit -e true`

-Disable: `./mde_support_tool.sh ratelimit -e false`

-When the ratelimit is enabled a rule will be added in AuditD to handle 2500 events/sec.

-> [!NOTE]
-> Please contact Microsoft support if you need assistance with analyzing and mitigating AuditD related performance issues, or with deploying AuditD exclusions at scale.

 ## See also